 The issue is very action packed and moves quickly, giving me the impression that perhaps Venditti modified any original plans he had in order to move the series where it needs to be for July’s Rebirth.
 I felt the issue had a nice balance between the action and the moments on Earth, but I did feel like the later half of the book moved at such a pace that it seemed to be over with a little too quickly.
 A minor nitpick for sure.

 Artist Rafa Sandoval makes his debut this month and if his freshman effort is any indication then readers are going to be thrilled with the visuals that he and Ethan Van Sciver are going to give us on the new series.
 Sandoval does a great job with his depiction of the titular character which is a great improvement on what we’ve come to expect on this series.
 His panel layouts are aesthetically grabbing and his depiction of the Gray Agents really upped my interest level in them.
 There is a particular moment when Jim Jordan is trying to help his brother find himself that leads to a great spread by Sandoval that shows the reader a little bit of the journey that Hal has been on.
 It not only looks great but the whole page helps make this issue a great jumping on point for anyone who may be new to the series.
 Sandoval is a great addition to the title and I can’t wait to see the work he’s going to be doing in the month’s to come.

-Green Lantern #51 provides little information on Hal's transformation at the end of last month's issue before taking the reader back into space for another adventure.
+Green Lantern #51 provides little information on Hal’s transformation at the end of last month’s issue before taking the reader back into space for another adventure.
 Writer Robert Venditti again shows strength with the character beats and then provides a greater introduction for the Gray Agents.
 The real treat this issue is the debut of Rafa Sandoval who impresses with his first foray into the Green Lantern universe.
-Four out of five lanterns.
+Eight out of ten lanterns.